 Sometimes if the bladder stones aren’t too large and are still located in the bladder, veterinarians can make a small slit in the skin on the underside of the tortoise just in front of the hind legs, cut into the bladder, and remove the stones.

 The veterinarian will place sutures over the incision, and after a few days of rest, the tortoise will be well enough to resume normal activities.
 The sutures would be removed in a couple of weeks.

 The last surgical resort is the shell-cutting method.
-Veterinarians will cut through the bottom of the tortoise shell (the plastron) to remove larger bladder stones.
+Veterinarians will cut through the bottom of the shell (the plastron) to remove larger bladder stones.

 This is the most common way bladder stones are surgically removed from tortoises.
 When shell-cutting surgery is necessary, bladder stones have usually grown to a size much too large to remove with the pre-femoral or manipulation approaches.

 The cost of bladder stone removal varies depending on where you live, the particular veterinarian, and what other procedures may be needed in addition to the removal.